 On identifying opioid toxicity, therefore, it is important to search for other precipitants such as dehydration or infection.
 A common clinical scenario consists of a patient with infection who may become drowsy, take less fluid, become dehydrated, and then exhibit signs of opioid toxicity, including delirium.
 Therapeutic intervention should target the triad of precipitants in this scenario.
 (Refer to the Opioid switching (Opioid rotation) section in the PDQ summary on Pain for more information.)

 Symptomatic Management: The Role of Pharmacologic Agents

-Haloperidol, a neuroleptic agent with potent antidopaminergic properties, is still considered the drug of choice for the treatment of delirium in the patient with cancer.[1,7] Haloperidol has a low incidence of cardiovascular and anticholinergic effects.
-Although there is no high-level evidence to substantiate the use of haloperidol in patients with cancer, a double-blind trial of haloperidol, chlorpromazine, and lorazepam in the treatment of hospitalized patients with delirium and acquired immunodeficiency syndrome suggested that haloperidol and chlorpromazine were equivalent in efficacy, and both were associated with a very low prevalence of extrapyramidal side effects.
+Haloperidol, a neuroleptic agent with potent antidopaminergic properties, is still considered the drug of choice for the treatment of delirium in the patient with cancer;[1,7] however, the evidence remains limited.
+A double-blind trial of haloperidol, chlorpromazine, and lorazepam in the treatment of hospitalized patients with delirium and acquired immunodeficiency syndrome suggested that haloperidol and chlorpromazine were equivalent in efficacy, and both were associated with a low prevalence of EPS.
 Lorazepam, however, was ineffective and associated with adverse effects, resulting in early closure of this arm of the protocol.[Level of evidence: I] The optimal dose range of haloperidol for patients with delirium has not been determined.
 Consensus guidelines recommended initial doses in the range of 1 to 2 mg every 2 to 4 hours as needed and lower starting doses, such as 0.5 mg every 4 hours as needed, in elderly patients.